This Version Posted: August 4, 2020

 - As well, in a declared emergency, employees have the right to take an unpaid, job-protected leave if they are unable to perform job duties due to an emergency or other circumstances.
 The Employment Standards Act Guide is being updated as more information becomes available.

 - Under the Occupational Health and Safety Act workers also have the right to refuse unsafe work.
-Calls from workers have increased significantly due to COVID-19.
-Currently, there is no information as to how the Ministry of Labour is responding to these reports.
 Please review this information carefully about work refusals.

 The Occupational Health and Safety Act also: